Installing Outdoor Concrete Stairs: DIY or Not?

 To DIY or Not to DIY?

 Installing concrete stairs is a complicated, involved procedure.
-As a result, a professional concrete contractor can charge upwards of $150 per step, and sometimes as much as $300 a step, depending on the size, shape and style.
+As a result, a professional concrete contractor can charge upwards of $150 per step, depending on the size, shape and style.
 While you may be able to save money on labor costs by installing the steps yourself, the complex nature of the project makes it unlikely that you’ll be able to do as good a job as an experienced professional.
 Concrete installations can be difficult to perform on your own, so read the following to understand what’s involved before you make a decision.

-Before getting involved with the concrete itself, you’ll have to first prepare the surface.
+Before getting involved with the concrete itself, you’ll first have to prepare the surface.
 The area where you wish to install the stairs must be completely clear, and dug out to a depth of six inches.
 Next, gravel must be placed to fill the area.
 After that, plywood frames have to be built to the exact dimensions you want the steps to be.
-You’ll also need to check the frames with a level to ensure they stand at exact 90 degree angles and are completely flat.
+You must also check the frames with a level to ensure they stand at exact 90 degree angles and are completely flat.

 The next stage is preparing the concrete.
 You’ll first need to calculate the amount of concrete needed for your stairs, and then you’ll have to mix it.
 After you’ve mixed the desired amount, you’ll have to pour it into your frame.
 You’ll then need to smooth out the top of the concrete and fix up all the edges.
 Finally, after it dries, you need to seal and weatherproof the stairs.

-While many people have experience with cutting wood to size and even installing tile floors on their own, concrete is more difficult than that.
-Mixing the right amount, getting the right consistency and curing it, are all tasks best left to experienced concrete contractors.
+While many people have successful DIY experience with cutting wood to size and even installing tile floors on their own, concrete is more difficult than that.
+Mixing the correct amount, getting the right consistency and curing it are all tasks best left to experienced concrete contractors.
 The weather can also be a major factor in the strength of the finished product, and a concrete professional knows the best time and technique for producing lasting results.

 Concrete installation is no simple project.
-Even installing just a few stairs can be a time-consuming, laborious venture that, if not done correctly, will look unsightly and fall apart over time.
-Even if you’re an avid do-it-yourselfer, concrete is one area where you need a professional with know-how and experience.
+Installing concrete stairs can be a time-consuming, laborious venture that, if not done correctly, will look unsightly and fall apart over time.
+Even if you’re an avid do-it-yourselfer, concrete is one area where you need to find a professional with know-how and experience.